-The stranding data collected provides important information about cetacean populations and lifestyles, as well as highlighting early warnings of threats to cetaceans in UK waters.
+The stranding data we collect provides important information about cetacean populations and lifestyles, as well as highlighting early warnings of threats to cetaceans in UK waters.

 Around the UK you can find 17 species of whale, seven species of dolphin and one species of porpoise.
 These creatures are collectively known as cetaceans.
 Every year between 350-800 wash up on beaches and banks.